Milestone-Proposal:Active Harmonic Filters, 1986

 Plaque citation summarizing the achievement and its significance; if personal name(s) are included, such name(s) must follow the achievement itself in the citation wording: Text absolutely limited by plaque dimensions to 70 words; 60 is preferable for aesthetic reasons.

-Active harmonic filters, using instantaneous-powers theory, transformed the control and design of three-phase grid-tied electronic systems in 1986.
+Active power filters, using instantaneous-powers theory, transformed the control and design of three-phase grid-tied electronic systems in 1986.
 The theory introduced by Hirofumi Akagi in 1984 brought real-time compensation under dynamic, non-sinusoidal conditions to the electronic systems for power conditioning.
 It laid the foundation of active harmonic filters, voltage regulation devices, and smart grids, enhancing energy efficiency, grid stability, and renewable integration while shaping power electronics and electrical engineering worldwide.

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.